pual/couchbase-mobile-portal/md-docs/ready/training/10-install.md

 ### Try it out

 1. Log on the terminal console of VM2.
+1. `cd deploy`
-2. Run the Sync Gateway install script passing the IP of VM1 where Couchbase Server is running.
+1. Run the Sync Gateway install script passing the IP of VM1 where Couchbase Server is running.

     ```bash
     sudo install_sync_gateway.sh VM1
     ```

-3. Monitor the log file.
+1. Monitor the log file.

     ```bash
     tail -f /home/sync_gateway/logs/sync_gateway_error.log
     ```

-4. Send a `/{db}/_all_docs` request with the **user1/password** credentials http://VM2_IP:4984/todo.
+1. Send a `/{db}/_all_docs` request with the **user1/password** credentials http://VM2_IP:4984/todo.
 The Sync Gateway logs will print this operation.

     ```bash
     curl -X GET 'http://user1:pass@**VM2**:4984/todo/_all_docs'